Majorette (toy manufacturer): Contemporary Majorette

 The "Majo-Teams" offer vehicles of different sizes in different themes, and is reminiscent of offerings during the 1990s.
 Some of the castings, such as the 1980 Chevrolet 4-door Impala, have been made continuously since the mid-1980s.
-Lastly, a new line of "Eco Tech" cars features electric, hybrid and other 'green' and environmentally friendly, but cool, vehicles.
+Lastly, a new line of "Eco Tech" cars features electric, hybrid and other 'green' and environmentally friendly vehicles.

 Some new models were released later than originally expected.
 For example, the Nissan Murano, Fiat Panda and Mercedes-Benz SLK were due to be released in 2005, but they did not reach the market until Autumn 2006.
 Only 3 models due to be released in 2005 actually made it onto the market that year, and were reported by collectors to be 'very hard to find'.

 About 2010, similar to Matchbox or Hot Wheels, Majorette was moving into plastic cars and trucks of larger sizes.
 One example from this new "Kids Mate" series was a Mini Cooper in about 1:20 scale.
 The car is very detailed and complete with all opening features, but all in plastic in a package with bright (but Majorette-like) red colors.
 Also in this series is a line of plastic trucks; a trash truck, a logging truck, and a container truck.
 This line seems a more commercial "toy" ground whereas Solido (also a Simba Dickie company) has the 1:43 scale collectibles with Majorette offering the smaller 1:64 line as well.

 The Majorette factory near Bangkok, Thailand, was almost completely destroyed by heavy floods in the fall of 2011.
 Zinc injection molding equipment, nearly all plastic injection machines, and all mechanical equipment needed to be replaced.
 Production at this facility was resumed by July 2012 with most of the 470 employees keeping their jobs.
 The total investment in this reconstruction was approximately €10 million.